Arrow Update Synthesis: Arbitrary arrow update model logic

 The propositional sublanguage is called $\langpl$ (the \emph{propositional formulas}).
-Adding the modal construct $\Box_a\phi$ to $\langpl$ yields $\langml$ (the language of modal logic, the \emph{modal formulas}).
+Adding the \emph{basic modal} construct $\Box_a\phi$ to $\langpl$ yields $\langml$ (the language of basic modal logic, the {\em basic modal formulas}).
 Additionally adding the construct $[U,o]\phi$ yields $\langauml$ (the language of arrow update model logic).
 In the language $\lang$ of AAUML, (modalities for) multi-pointed arrow update models are defined by abbreviation as $[U,Q]\phi := \Et_{o \in Q} [U,o]\phi$.
-From here on we also consider such modalities primitive constructs in the logical language.
+From here on we also consider such modalities as logical connectives, such that $[U,Q]\phi$ is a formula in the logical language.

 When doing synthesis, we will put formulas in {\em disjunctive negation normal form}.
-This fragment DNNF of $\lang$ that is inspired by the disjunctive normal form of propositional logic and the negation normal form of modal logic is defined as
+This fragment DNNF of $\lang$, that is inspired by the disjunctive normal form of propositional logic and the negation normal form of modal logic, is defined as

 where the source and target conditions in $(U,o)$ are also formulas $\chi$.